jangler/oracles-randomizer/doc/ages_notes.md

   normal prize is a strange flute.
 - Past and present versions of the same mystical seed tree grow the same type of seed.
+- The secret shop items are not randomized.

 ## Other notable changes